cs1302uga/cs1302-tutorials/maven.md

    $ find cs1302-mvn
    ```

-   It should looks similar to this:
+   It should look similar to this:

    ```
    cs1302-mvn/